-October 18, 2016 First-ever lab barbeque to celebrate the lab beginnings and enjoy the beautiful fall season of Chapel Hill out in the back woods.
+October 18, 2016 First-ever lab barbeque to celebrate the lab beginnings and enjoy the crisp fall season in Chapel Hill outside surrounded by a beautiful forest.

 August 19, 2016 Farewell dinner party for Yan at Luche Tigre as he prepares his return to Boston.
 Yan has been an integral undergraduate member of the Shiau Lab since its inception in the Fall of 2015.
 He will be missed!

-August 15, 2016 Shiau Lab getting to know the UNC campus and take some fun group photo shots at landmarks of UNC-CH.
+August 15, 2016 Shiau Lab getting to know the UNC campus and taking group photo shots at landmarks of UNC-CH.

 August 12, 2016 Undergraduate student Maggie Cai joins the Shiau Lab!

 July 2016 Shiau Lab kicks off with Alison, Yan, and Mary Kate setting up research for the first summer at UNC!

 July 2016 Dr. Shiau starts her lab at UNC-Chapel Hill.
 The move was successful with support from many dedicated lab members including her first graduate student Alison Earley, newly hired research assistant Mary Kate Christiansen, and technician Keri Sullivan taking care of the Boston side.